itgmania/itgmania/README.md

 2. Claim to have created the engine yourself or remove the credits
 3. Not provide source code for any build which differs from any official release which includes MP3 support.

-(It's not required, but we would also appreciate it if you link back to http://www.stepmania.com/)
+(It's not required, but we would also appreciate it if you link back to [ITGmania](https://github.com/itgmania/itgmania) as well as [StepMania](https://github.com/stepmania/stepmania)

 For specific information/legalese: